AF-mygithub/AI-Agent/README.md

 ## Project Overview

 The "AI Agent - Integration of Image Description and Object Detection" project exemplifies AI innovation.
 Combining LLM and Computer Vision, it generates intricate image descriptions and accurately detects and labels objects within uploaded images.
-The project employs the Mixtral-8x 7b model for image description and Faster R-CNN for object detection.
+The project utilizes the Mixtral-8x 7b MOE Large Language Model to describe images and the Faster R-CNN Computer Vision Model to detect objects.

+pen_spark

 ## Introduction

 The primary goal of this project is to leverage advanced AI technologies to enhance image understanding through a synergistic approach.
 By integrating image description and object detection, the project aims to provide a comprehensive solution for various applications, including automated content generation, enhanced accessibility, and intelligent image search.